jose-d/crpropa_singularity/README.md

 ## use container

-( app.py is python script importing and using crpropa )
+( app.py is template python script importing and using crpropa )

 ```
 -bash-4.2$ ./Singularity.sif python3 app.py